ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 `ballerinax` are included within the system distribution.

-At Ballerina Central, every account is assigned a personal organization name, which is chosen by a user when first creating their account or derived from the email address of the user.
+At Ballerina Central, every account is assigned a personal organization name, which is chosen by a user when creating their account initially or is derived from the email address of the user.

 When pushing a module from a local computer into Ballerina Central, the user's organization name in the Ballerina Central MUST match the `<org-name>` assigned in the Ballerina.toml.
 If the names do not match, then the push operation